 Let’s take a look at this question.
 Why would an employer ask you where you heard about a job that they are looking to fill?
 I believe they do so for multiple reasons.
 These reasons may include:

-1) They are paying a recruiting service to fill their position
+- They are paying for a recruiting service to fill their position.

-2) They are paying a Social Media team to blast the position our to their Social Network
+- They are paying the social media team to blast their position out to their Social Network.

 So why would you care as a potential employee.
 I know you are probably saying that this question doesn’t help you at all.
 It is strictly for the employer’s benefit.
 Hold on there, you can answer this question is a way that will showcase you, your savvy and more.
 So let’s explore the options above on how they may benefit you.